ahmadwilson21/daily-briefings-py/README.md

 If you create your own, make sure it contains four sheets called "Starbucks", "Wisey's", "Chick Fil A", "Epi" with column headers Item ID, Name, Category, Price, and Image Link.
 And modify the document's sharing settings to grant "edit" privileges to the "client email" address located in the credentials file.

 Additionally, you need four Google Sheets for outputting the location of the data as well.
-We provide these Google Sheets Worksheets for each restaurant:
+We provide one Google Sheets worksheet for each restaurant:

 "Starbucks" - https://docs.google.com/spreadsheets/d/15QlB-cxEhAanuWyiypuL0Ckq4ibYO0CF1b0aplg-MGY/edit?ts=5eb18c5d#gid=0 -
 ```sh